hellofresh/kangal/README.md

 Component responsible to manage all the aspects of the performance testing process.

 ## Quickstart guide
-This tutorial will guide through Kangal installation process.
+This tutorial will guide through Kangal installation process and usage.

 ### Installing using helm
 First, let's create the Custom Resource Definition by running: